Donovin89/Donovin89.github.io/_portfolio/portfolio-2.md

 In addressing these challenges, understanding the relationship map between education and median income is crucial for implementing targeted policies and initiatives aimed at fostering educational equity and economic opportunity across all communities in Baltimore.
 By investing in educational resources, promoting workforce development, and addressing systemic barriers, Baltimore can work towards a future where educational achievement serves as a catalyst for inclusive economic growth and prosperity for all residents.

-Background information: Air quality is still a concern for Baltimore residents.
-There isn’t an air quality sensor network or any data in Baltimore to collect and compare.
-There aren't any resources or current grants for quality EPA grade air sensors.
-Lake Montebello is the only air quality sensor location.
-1. Growing network of crowd source networking (e.g., Purple Air sensors and the growing network there) - but not necessarily equally distributed throughout urban centers in order to capture variability in air pollution and air quality.
-2. Interested in seeing if trees as bioindicators are a potential monitoring option for diversifying and distributing the air pollution monitoring network in urban areas.

 ### Relationship Map of Education & Medincome in Baltimore
 ![Relationship_Map](../images/Lab7_Map.png){height="50%"}